 The following diagram shows the constituents of these foundational elements.

-When establishing EA Governance, it is important to address each of these elements.
+When establishing EA governance, it is critical to address each of these elements.

 Guiding Principles of EA Governance